jchinnam/sidekick/keyboard.md

 - download and install [karabiner-elements](https://karabiner-elements.pqrs.org/) (have `v14.12.0`) open source [here](https://github.com/pqrs-org/Karabiner-Elements)
 - it may ask for the following access
 ![](/img/karabiner_settings.png)
+- if Mac asks for the keyboard type--choose ISO (not ANSI)

 ### remap function keys
 - in Function Keys